-A shareholder giving a proxy pursuant to this solicitation may revoke such proxy by instrument in writing executed by the shareholder or by his attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized, and deposited either at the head office of the

-Corporation at any time up to and including the last business day preceding the day of the Meeting in respect of which such proxy is to be used, or any adjournment thereof, or with the chairman of such Meeting on the day of the Meeting, or any adjournment thereof.
-In light of the ongoing public health concerns related to COVID-19 and in order to comply with the measures imposed by the federal and provincial governments, the Corporation is encouraging shareholders and others not to attend the meeting in person.
+A shareholder giving a proxy pursuant to this solicitation may revoke such proxy by instrument in writing executed by the shareholder or by his attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized, and deposited either at the head office of the Corporation at any time up to and including the last business day preceding the day of the Meeting in respect of which such proxy is to be used, or any adjournment thereof, or with the chairman of such Meeting on the day of the Meeting, or any adjournment thereof.
+In order to follow public health measures as a result of COVID-19, the Corporation is encouraging shareholders and other participants to attend the Meeting virtually by way of the live webcast or telephone conference.